Homepage

 Malta has some of the clearest waters in the Mediterranean and thousands of people a year come here to dive.
 Find a licensed dive centre and dip down into Malta’s spectacular underwater landscape.

 This isn’t the Caribbean so it’s not quite Finding Nemo, but there’s plenty for everyone from beginners (age 8+) to pros, with marine life, cathedral-like caves, imposing towers and vertiginous holes, as well as a range of wrecks.
 And, particularly on Gozo, many of the dives are accessible from the shore.

-If diving isn’t for you, snorkelling is great fun too and boat trips offer equipment for cheap if you haven’t got your own.
+If diving isn’t for you, snorkelling is great fun too and boat trips provide equipment for cheap if you haven’t got your own.

 Prices and availability shown can change.
 Always check pricing with the provider before booking.